Explaining a low GPA can be difficult and it requires you to examine your GPA’s trend. Consider the following scenarios:

 • Scenario C – 3.0 GPA, static – You work hard, but not too hard.
 You take some classes seriously, and some not so much.
 You never really cared about school or grades to really put the effort in.
 A few years out of school and a life-changing career move have motivated you to new heights and you want to apply to b-school.
 But now you need to deal with a less-than-impressive record.

 Let’s interpret each of these scenarios:

-- The student in Scenario A doesn’t really have too much to worry about (unless he’s applying to a top MBA program for which a 3.0 GPA is unacceptable).
+• The student in Scenario A doesn’t really have too much to worry about (unless he’s applying to a top MBA program for which a 3.0 GPA is a significant hurdle).
 Many students early in their college careers have a couple of bad semesters because of immaturity.
 Your grades went up, proving your capabilities and your increased maturity.

 Let’s analyze a recovery plan for each of our students:

-- Student A doesn’t need to prove ability as much as motivation and seriousness, which he may have already proven with his last few years of work.
+• Student A doesn’t need to prove ability as much as motivation and seriousness, which he may have already proven with his last few years of work.
 He may want to ask one of his recommenders to vouch for his maturity and steadfastness.
-A high GMAT score will help.
+A high GMAT/GRE score will help.